cpmech/russell/russell_ode/README.md

 ### <a name="hairer-wanner-eq1"></a> Hairer-Wanner Equation (1.1)

+This example corresponds to Fig 1.1 and Fig 1.2 on page 2 of Reference #2.
+See also Eq (1.1) on page 2 of Reference #2.

 This example illustrates the instability of the forward Euler method with step sizes above the stability limit.
 The equation is (reference # 2, page 2):

 ```text